 - The statue of Christ the Redeemer in Rio de Janeiro, Brazil was named one of the “New Seven Wonders of the World” in 2007.
 It is 124 feet high (38 meters) and weights 1.4 Million lbs (635 tons).

 - The Virgen de la Paz monument in Argentina is the largest statue in both North and South America.
 Measuring 154 feet high, it is taller than both the statue of Christ the Redeemer and the Statue of Liberty.

-- In Argentina, there is a unique meteorological phenomenon called, “Catatumbo lightning.”
+- In Venezuela, there is a unique meteorological phenomenon called, “Catatumbo lightning.”
 It occurs at the point where River Catatumbo meets Lake Maracaibo.
 During the phenomenon, lightning can strike Lake Maracaibo continuously for about up to 10 hours at a time.
 The phenomenon lasts for around 160 days.